PolarSprings/dash-ml-xgb/README.md

 # dash-ml-xgb

-Dash app deployed to Heroku
+Plotly/Dash app with multiple pages and widgets deployed to Heroku